jakobsche/blood/README.md

 It includes
 - the formatting of an axis for the type TDateTime,
 - a legend and formatting line series to distinguish different functions
+- a menu to control, which series are displayed
+- a toolset to get interesting details into the view

+To see, what is Rapid Application Development (RAD) on a time scale, check the timeline related to what is done between the commits!
+Don't forget, that it is done for a lot of desktop computer types at once with free Open Source development tools only.

-In a future version it will be possible to use variable data from external sources (files, ...)
+In a future version, it will be possible to use variable data from external sources (files, ...).
+The coding will also be accelerated with Lazarus packages by the community or me (and you?).

 ## Hints